 A native of Oklahoma, soprano Sarah Coburn has performed on many of the world’s great stages, including The Metropolitan Opera, Washington National Opera, Boston Lyric Opera, Seattle Opera, Los Angeles Opera, the Wiener Staatsoper, and Welsh National Opera.
 She has received awards from the George London Foundation, The Richard Tucker Foundation, The Jensen Foundation, The Liederkranz Foundation, Opera Index, and was a National Grand Finalist in the 2001 Metropolitan Opera National Council Auditions.

-Ms. Coburn’s 2022-2023 season begins with a return to one of her signature roles, joining New York City Opera as the title role in Lucia di Lammermoor for a performance in Bryant Park.
+A graduate of Seattle Opera’s Young Artists Program, Coburn returns to the company in May 2024 as a soloist for their 60th Anniversary Gala.
+During the 2022-2023, she returned to one of her signature roles, joining New York City Opera as the title role in Lucia di Lammermoor for a performance in Bryant Park.
 Her critically acclaimed recording of Bellini’s I Puritani, featuring tenor Lawrence Brownlee and the Kaunas City Symphony and Kaunas State Choir, was released in 2021 on Delos.